jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

   </CAbilEffectTarget>
 </Catalog>
 ```
-In order to get his Jet Propulsion (E) Cooldown Reference, the `CatalogReference` will be `Abil,FirebatJetPropulsion,Cost.Cooldown.TimeUse`
+To get a reference to Blaze's Jet Propulsion (E) cooldown, the `CatalogReference` will be `Abil,FirebatJetPropulsion,Cost.Cooldown.TimeUse`

-Another Example: (Extracted from `stukovdata.xml`, Stukov's Data file: Stukov's Talent `Biotic Armor`, gains 15 Armor to ally affect by healing pathogen)
+(Extracted from `stukovdata.xml`, Stukov's data file — the `Biotic Armor` talent, which grants 15 Armor to allies affected by Healing Pathogen)
 ```xml
 <?xml version="1.0" encoding="us-ascii"?>
 <Catalog>